-- When Ivanova is hooked into the Great Machine ("Voices of Authority"), she is advised by Draal to "stay on the path" when the Eye of Z'ha'dum somehow detects her probing and almost succeeds in mentally compelling her to go towards it.
+- When Ivanova is hooked into the Great Machine in "Voices of Authority", she is advised by Draal to "stay on the path" when the Eye of Z'ha'dum somehow detects her probing and almost succeeds in mentally compelling her to go towards it.
 The "path" was a mental visualization given by the machine as a guide away from this Eye.

 - When traveling in hyperspace, it is important to follow the hyperspace beacons, and stay in range of their signals, so as not to become permanently lost in hyperspace—something that almost happens to an explorer ship in the episode "A Distant Star".

-- Changeling The Lost makes it very clear that wandering off the path in The Hedge can be a very, very bad thing.
-Not only do the Thorns that make up most of the Hedge drink a Changeling's power (or a human's soul, but hobgoblins lurk in some of the deeper parts... and of course, the Gentry occasionally take their strolls through it as well.
+- Changeling: The Lost makes it very clear that wandering off the path in the Hedge can be a very, very bad thing.
+Not only do the Thorns that make up most of the Hedge drink a Changeling's power (or a human's soul), but hobgoblins lurk in some of the deeper parts.
+The Gentry occasionally take their strolls through it as well.

-- Even the predecessor, Changeling: The Dreaming, had elements of this, despite being Lighter and Softer.
-Wandering off the Shining Path while wandering the Dreaming was a very good way to get lost in some of the deeper delusions of the collective unconsciousness.
+- Changeling: The Dreaming, has elements of this, despite being Lighter and Softer.
+Wandering off the Silver Path while wandering the Dreaming is a very good way to get lost in some of the deeper delusions of the collective unconsciousness.

 - Module I5 Lost Tomb of Martek.
 Before entering the Crystal Prism the PCs read runes that say "Walk that path straight and narrow".
 If they don't do so, the Iron Phoenix's powerful attacks will probably destroy them.